 No individual packages

 Bulk isn’t always better (take a calculator to determine price per unit).
 However, individually packaged anything is nearly always going to be much more expensive.
 Go-gurt is a LOT more per ounce than a 32 oz. tub of yogurt.
 You can even buy re-usable tubes to make your own freezable, squeezable yogurts.
 Don’t fall for those convenient pre-packaged servings.
 They are bad for your budget and the environment.
 Buy a full sized bag of chips and separate the servings yourself, into reusable bowls of course :)

 Look for Clearance.

 When I go shopping, I always check the manager’s specials.
 I don’t tend to have the good luck that I have seen from others on the web, but I do get the occasional good deal.
 At Meijer, I recently scored some nearly bad apples and oranges for $.33/lb.
 I also recently found peanuts at Meijer for $.30/lb (that’s nearly 90% savings from the regular price!).

-You can also frequently find good deals on meats that are nearly expired.
+You can also frequently find good deals on meats that are at their “sell by” date.
 Just prepare it right away, or stick it in your freezer until you’re ready to use it.